How Do Thermometers Measure Temperature (Better for You)

 A Final Note

-The modern scientific field has its origins within the works by Florentine scientists within the 1600s including Galileo constructing devices ready to measure the relative change in temperature, but subject also to confounding with atmospheric pressure changes.
+The modern scientific field has its origins in the works of Florentine scientists in the 1600s including Galileo constructed devices ready to measure the relative change in temperature, but subject also to confounding by atmospheric pressure changes.

 These early devices were called thermoscopes.
 The first sealed thermometer was constructed in 1654 by the prince of Toscani, Ferdinand II.